BrentDean/8-Bit/README.md

 | `OUT`    | Copy accumulator to output register    |
 | `HLT`    | Halt the CPU                           |

-My ISA keeps this basic structure and behavior as a starting point, then evolves as I expand the address space, and refine the control logic.
+My ISA keeps this basic structure and behavior as a starting point, then evolves as I expand the address space and refine the control logic.

 ## Instruction Set (Work in Progress)